Go Backpacking

 Crossing a rope bridge

-The guides clipped my harness to a wire, and I had to walk the uneven bridge, reminiscent of scenes from Indiana Jones movies.
-This was the easiest of the obstacles, and I made it across with a smile.
+The guides clipped my harness to a wire, and I had to walk the uneven bridge, which reminded me of scenes from Indiana Jones movies.
+This was the easiest obstacle, and I made it across with a smile.

 Next was the swinging log bridge, which swayed enough to keep me on guard the entire way across.